Stress At Work

 Working from home

-In 2021, a study by the National Centre for Social Research (NatCen) found that the biggest increases in mental distress and loneliness during the pandemic were felt by those working from home and living alone.
+In 2021, a study by the National Centre for Social Research (NatCen) found that the biggest increases in stress during the pandemic were felt by those working from home and living alone.

 For remote employees, stress at work can sometimes spill over into their personal life.
-As such, it’s vital that workplace stress initiatives are also available for remote workers, encompassing both their work and home life.
+As such, it’s vital that workplace wellbeing initiatives are available for remote workers, encompassing their work and home life.

 Managers can support employees’ mental health at work by checking in on them regularly, being understanding of any distractions they may have at home and offering flexible working hours where possible.